Uber Accident FAQ

-In the event of a covered accident, a passenger can request compensation from the Uber insurance depending on the circumstances involved.
+In the event of a covered rideshare service accident, a passenger can file a claim requesting compensation from Uber's insurance depending on the circumstances involved.
 Uber rideshare insurance coverage depends upon three distinct periods:

 Period 1: The driver is offline or the app is off.

 When the driver is not actively using the app and isn’t working, the driver’s personal insurance coverage applies.
 You’d need to pursue their auto insurance company, not the rideshare insurance.

 Period 2: The driver is available or waiting for a ride request.

 When the driver is working but not actively transporting a passenger, Uber maintains third-party liability coverage if personal auto insurance doesn’t apply.
 This includes $50,000 in bodily injury per person, $100,000 in bodily injury per accident, and $25,000 in property damage per accident.

 Period 3: The driver is en route to pick up riders or is actively driving a passenger.